Protesting Russian truckers focus anger at Putin's friends

 Drivers last month in the southern region of Dagestan formed a column of dozens of trucks that obstructed traffic on a major highway, according to local media.
 Demonstrations and go-slow protests have been reported in the central regions of Perm and Yekaterinburg, and in Rostov in the south.

-Protest leaders have been talking about driving to Moscow and jamming up the capital’s ring-road, but that has failed to materialize.
+Protest leaders have been talking about driving to Moscow and jamming up the capital’s ring-road, but that has failed to materialise.

 Drivers said the police were listening in to truckers’ radio communications and intercepting any vehicles they suspected were heading to a protest.

 The government has made some concessions.
-It has reduced the rate of the tariff to 1.5 rubles ($0.0215) per km, from 3.5 rubles, and also slashed the fines for non-payment.
+It has reduced the rate of the tariff to 1.5 roubles ($0.0215) per km, from 3.5 roubles, and also slashed the fines for non-payment.

 The affair is unlikely to turn public opinion against Putin.
 According to Levada Center, an independent pollster, his approval rating is 85 percent, near its highest level.